grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 most naive method of recording a time series is to store timestamps as is.
 Since the data points might arrive at arbitrary and inexact intervals, to correlate the series with a particular point in time might be tricky.
-If datapoints are arriving somewhere in between one minute bounaries (as they always naturally would), to answer the question of what happened during a particular minute would require specifying a range, which is not as clean as being able to specify a precise value.
-To join two series on an imprecise timestemp is even trickier.
+If data points are arriving somewhere in between one minute bounaries (as they always naturally would), to answer the question of what happened during a particular minute would require specifying a range, which is not as clean as being able to specify a precise value.
+To join two series on an imprecise timestamp is even trickier.

-One way to improve upon this is to divide time into equal intervals and assign datapoints to the intervals.
+One way to improve upon this is to divide time into equal intervals and assign data points to the intervals.
 We could then use the beginning of the interval instead of the actual data point time, thereby giving us more consistency.
 For example, if our interval size is 10 seconds (I may sometimes refer to it as the _step_), we could